 Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network □Diagnosis and the medical or surgical treatment of injuries and diseases of the feet (such as hammer toe or heel spurs). □Routine foot care for members with certain medical conditions affecting the lower limbs.
 Medicare-covered visit in an office or home setting.†† For services rendered in an outpatient hospital setting, such as surgery, please refer to Outpatient surgery and other medical services provided at hospital outpatient facilities and ambulatory surgical centers.
-You pay these amounts until you reach the out-of-pocket maximum. visit in an office or home setting.
-For services rendered in an outpatient hospital setting, such as surgery, please refer to Outpatient surgery and other medical services provided at hospital outpatient facilities and ambulatory surgical centers.
 You pay these amounts until you reach the out-of-pocket maximum.
-Additional routine foot care We cover 4 in and out-of-network routine foot care visits every year.
+Additional routine foot care We cover 4 routine foot care visits every year.
 This benefit is in addition to the Medicare-covered podiatry services benefit listed above.
 Covered services include treatment of the foot which is generally considered preventive, i.e., cutting or removal of corns, warts, calluses or nails. \$0 copayment for each routine visit.
-30% coinsurance for each routine visit.
-Prostate cancer screening exams For men age 50 and older, covered services include the following - once every 12 months: \$0 copayment or 20% coinsurance for each Medicare-covered digital rectal exam.
-30% coinsurance for each Medicare-covered digital rectal exam.
+Not covered out-of- network Prostate cancer screening exams For men age 50 and older, covered services include the following - once every 12 months: Digital rectal exam \$0 copayment or 20% coinsurance for each Medicare-covered digital rectal exam.
 You pay these amounts until you reach the out-of-pocket maximum.
+Not covered out-of- network.

-Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network □Digital rectal exam □Prostate Specific Antigen (PSA) test You pay these amounts until you reach the out-of-pocket maximum.
-There is no coinsurance, copayment, or deductible for an annual PSA test.
-Diagnostic PSA exams are subject to cost-sharing as described under Outpatient diagnostic tests and therapeutic services and supplies in this chart.
-30% coinsurance for an annual PSA test.
-You pay these amounts until you reach the outof-pocket maximum.
-Diagnostic PSA exams are subject to cost sharing as described under Outpatient diagnostic tests and therapeutic services and supplies in this chart.
+Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network □Prostate Specific Antigen (PSA) test There is no coinsurance, copayment, or deductible for an annual PSA test.
+Diagnostic PSA exams are subject to costsharing as described under Outpatient diagnostic tests and therapeutic services and supplies in this chart.
 Prosthetic devices and related supplies Devices (other than dental) that replace all or part of a body part or function.
 These include, but are not limited to: colostomy bags and supplies directly related to colostomy care, pacemakers, braces, prosthetic shoes, artificial limbs, and breast prostheses (including a surgical brassiere after a mastectomy).
 Includes certain supplies related to prosthetic devices, and repair and/or replacement of prosthetic devices.
 Also includes some coverage following cataract removal or cataract surgery - see "Vision services" later in this section for more detail. \$0 copayment or 20% coinsurance for each Medicare-covered prosthetic or orthotic device, including replacement or repairs of such devices, and related supplies.†† You pay these amounts until you reach the out-of-pocket maximum.
-30% coinsurance for each Medicare-covered prosthetic or orthotic device, including replacement or repairs of such devices, and related supplies.
-You pay these amounts until you reach the out-of-pocket maximum.
+Not covered out-of-network.